shubhamraj-24/shubhamraj-24/README.md

 > 💡 *"Any combination of 26 alphabets can't define us."*

 Hi there!
 I'm **Shubham Raj**, a passionate **Full-Stack Developer** with a knack for building efficient and scalable software solutions.
 My journey is fueled by a love for solving real-world challenges, from crafting dynamic web applications to architecting cloud-based systems.
-Beyond coding, I enjoy mentoring, leading teams, and exploring innovative technologies.
+Beyond coding, I enjoy reading, travelling, leading teams, and exploring innovative technologies.

 ---